Welcome! I’m glad you’re here!

 Finally, some personal trivia:

-- I live with my husband of over a decade, Rob, who works in retail by day and is a budding fiction author by night.
+- I live with my husband of over 15 years, Rob, who works in retail by day and is a budding fiction author by night.
 He’s been working on his first book for the last two years and if he ever finishes, I’ll let you know.

-- I love to read (mostly sci-fi, fantasy, classics and young adult dystopian fiction), play computer games (mostly simulation, time management and adventure, garden and watch Netflix.
-I also play the violin (not as often as I’d like) and just acquired all of the gear to begin oil painting.
-I crochet too, but usually only in the winter months and usually while watching Steeler games.
+- I love to read (mostly sci-fi, fantasy, classics and dystopian fiction), play computer games (mostly simulation, time management and adventure), garden and watch Netflix.
+I also play the violin (I like to say I always wanted to play the violin very badly and now I do), oil paint, and sketch with either charcoal or ink.